-Various lawsuits are pending or threatened against the College that arose from the ordinary course of operations.
+There are various lawsuits pending or threatened against the College that arose from the ordinary course of operations, other than the one previously described.
 In the opinion of management, no litigation is now pending or threatened, which would materially affect the College's financial position.